Photoelectric effect: Experimental observation of photoelectric emission

 Even though photoemission can occur from any material, it is most readily observed from metals and other conductors.
 This is because the process produces a charge imbalance which, if not neutralized by current flow, results in the increasing potential barrier until the emission completely ceases.
 The energy barrier to photoemission is usually increased by nonconductive oxide layers on metal surfaces, so most practical experiments and devices based on the photoelectric effect use clean metal surfaces in evacuated tubes.
 Vacuum also helps observing the electrons since it prevents gases from impeding their flow between the electrodes.

-As sunlight, due to atmosphere's absorption, does not provide much ultraviolet light, the light rich in ultraviolet rays used to be obtained by burning magnesium or from an arc lamp.
-At the present time, mercury-vapor lamps, noble-gas discharge UV lamps and radio-frequency plasma sources, ultraviolet lasers, and synchrotron insertion device light sources prevail.
+Sunlight is an inconsistent and variable source of ultraviolet light.
+Cloud cover, ozone concentration, altitude, and surface reflection all alter the amount of UV.
+Laboratory sources of UV are based on xenon arc lamps or, for more uniform but weaker light, fluorescent lamps.

+More specialized sources include ultraviolet lasers and synchrotron radiation.

 The classical setup to observe the photoelectric effect includes a light source, a set of filters to monochromatize the light, a vacuum tube transparent to ultraviolet light, an emitting electrode (E) exposed to the light, and a collector (C) whose voltage VC can be externally controlled.

 A positive external voltage is used to direct the photoemitted electrons onto the collector.
 If the frequency and the intensity of the incident radiation are fixed, the photoelectric current I increases with an increase in the positive voltage, as more and more electrons are directed onto the electrode.
 When no additional photoelectrons can be collected, the photoelectric current attains a saturation value.
 This current can only increase with the increase of the intensity of light.

 An increasing negative voltage prevents all but the highest-energy electrons from reaching the collector.
 When no current is observed through the tube, the negative voltage has reached the value that is high enough to slow down and stop the most energetic photoelectrons of kinetic energy Kmax.
 This value of the retarding voltage is called the stopping potential or cut off potential Vo.
 Since the work done by the retarding potential in stopping the electron of charge e is eVo, the following must hold eVo = Kmax.